ysmei97/ysmei97.github.io/_pages/about.md

 Welcome to my website!
 ======

-My name is Yongsheng Mei, and I am currently a Ph.D. candidate at [the George Washington University](https://www.gwu.edu/) advised by [Prof. Tian Lan](https://www2.seas.gwu.edu/~tlan/).
-My research primarily focuses on Bayesian optimization, reinforcement learning, and network security.
-Before joining GWU, I was an undergraduate student at [Huazhong University of Science and Technology](https://english.hust.edu.cn/), where I earned my Bachelor's degree in Automation Engineering in 2019.
+My name is Yongsheng Mei, and I am an Applied Scientist at <a href="https://www.amazon.science/author/yongsheng-mei">Amazon</a>.
+I earned my Ph.D. in 2024 from <a href="https://www.gwu.edu/">The George Washington University</a>, advised by <a href="https://www2.seas.gwu.edu/~tlan/">Prof. Tian Lan</a>.
+My doctoral research focused on Bayesian optimization, reinforcement learning, and foundation models.
+Prior to that, I received my Bachelor's degree in Automation Engineering in 2019 from <a href="https://english.hust.edu.cn/">Huazhong University of Science and Technology</a>.

 Representative Papers
 ======